[Poo-tee weet!]

 And no one knows what’s going on (clap, clap, clap, clap)

 (Greenflash!
-Blinko ducks to hide his eyes from incoming fireworks.
-Bangers and screamers, drown his whistle under what sounds like a flurry of crackling daytime shooting stars)
+Blinko ducks to hide his eyes from some incoming fireworks.
+Bangers and screamers drown his whistle under what sounds like a flurry of crackling daytime shooting stars.
+As children scream.)

 The day… breeee

-(Blinko turns to catch a glimpse of metallic shrapnel launching a fine red mist from a tiny, solitary, still full, marching boot)
+(Blinko turns to catch a vision of metallic shrapnel launching a fine bloody mist from a tiny, still full, marching boot.)

-(He slips down a dark, quiet, narrow alleyway.
-Its deep blue underwater hue helps to echo his escaping muttered thoughts)
+(He slips down a dark, quiet alleyway.
+Its deep blue underwater hues seem to help echo his escaping thoughts.)

-(His nervous chant gets louder as he approaches the light at the end of the tunnel)
+(His nervous chat gets louder as he approaches the sunlight beaming from the end of the tunnel.)

 Are they learned or instinctive?
 There, all along?